mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - auto detect classes to inject checkpoints
 - unify causes of blocking
 - write a non-mutable runtimestate.
 That will require many changes to how checkpoints are listened to
+- StackTrackingVisitor
+  - should also track constant LDC's
 # planned
 - wait and notify
 - park / unpark